 - Home based services

 - Victim impact classes

 - Loss of operator's license

 - Suspension of ability to obtain an operator's license

-At Kassabian & Kassabian, P.L.C., our main goal is to keep your child within the juvenile court system where legal steps may be taken to obtain a reduction or even a dismissal of the charge.
+Our firm's main goal is to keep your child within the juvenile court system where legal steps may be taken to obtain a reduction or even a dismissal of the charge.
 Juvenile courts are more lenient with penalties and are focused on rehabilitation as opposed to retribution.
 We strive to build the best possible defenses to get the charges dropped or lessened so that your child does not have a permanent record.
 We also work on ways to see that your child receives the proper education and rehabilitation to prevent future crimes from occurring.

 PROTECT YOUR CHILD'S FUTURE WITH KASSABIAN & KASSABIAN, P.L.C.

 If your child has been charged with a juvenile offense, there are ways to fight the charge so that your child's rights and future are protected.
 Our Fairfax juvenile defense attorney John Kassabian will take the appropriate steps to protect your child's future and legally do what is in his power to ensure your child does not receive a permanent criminal record.
 John has a wealth of experience defending all types of juvenile crimes.
 As a former prosecutor for Fairfax County and Prince William County, he understands how juvenile criminal cases come through the juvenile court system, how they are tried and how to best defend against them.
 He will evaluate all details of your child's case to build a strong defense and strive to have the penalties diminished or dismissed so that your child may have a better future.

 Don't risk your child's future by not consulting with an experienced skilled Juvenile Court defense attorney.
 Contact us today at (703) 750-3622 for a free consultation.